 Do you smell some noxious odors on your commute?
 Are your vents not blowing air strongly?
 Does your car fog up easily?
 These are all signs that you might need a new cabin air filter.
 Experts say that you should get your cabin air filter checked at least once a year and it should be replaced about every 12,000 to 15,000 miles.
 This can depend on where and how much you drive.
 Some can last longer though so check with your manufacturer (or you know…just google it.)

 Do You Need a Carbon Cabin Air Filter?

 There are two types of car air filters you can use:

-1. Carbon cabin air filter-Contains activated carbon and removes everything the particulate cabin air filter does as well as absorbs smelly odors and exhaust fumes before they enter the vehicle.
+1. Carbon cabin air filter-Contains activated carbon and remove everything the particulate cabin air filter does as well as absorbs smelly odors and exhaust fumes before they enter the vehicle.

 2. Particulate cabin air filter-Removes dust and other contaminants from the car cabin air.